 If you supply the parish with your postal address, you may receive periodic postal mailings from us providing information on the Church, our website, or upcoming events or activities.
 If you do not wish to receive such postal mailings, please let us know.

-Persons who supply the parish with telephone numbers may be assured that their telephone number will be kept in confidence by the parish and used only for the purpose for which you supplied it.
+Persons who supply the parish with telephone numbers may be assured that their telephone number will be kept in confidence by the parish.
 Phone numbers will not be shared with other organizations or private parties.

 What is the difference between private and personal information?